YoannBuzenet/react-image-manager/README.md

 ## Make it work

-1. At the root of your React tree, wrap your app with `ImageManagerContainer` component.
+1. At the root of your React tree, wrap your app with `ImageManagerContainer` component. <br />
    `import { ImageManagerContainer } from "react-image-manager";`

 2. Pass the right props to `ImageManagerContainer` to make it work.
 Constraint the crop ratio, pass the array of images that will be displayed, allow or disallow multi selection, choose min width of image upload...

-3. To make the component appear, use the hook `useImageManager` `import { useImageManager } from "react-image-manager";` `const { isDisplayedImageManager, setIsDisplayedImageManager } = useImageManager();` and just call `setIsDisplayedImageManager(true);`
+3. To make the component appear, use the hook `useImageManager` <br />
+   `import { useImageManager } from "react-image-manager";`
+   `const { isDisplayedImageManager, setIsDisplayedImageManager } = useImageManager();`
+   and just call `setIsDisplayedImageManager(true);`